sul-dlss/DeveloperPlaybook/best-practices/communication.md

  - We talk with DevOps, particularly concerning deployment.
  - We talk with Design, particularly concerning UI components and accessibility.
  - We talk with Developers, particularly concerning shared code (e.g. dlss gems in common), common tools (e.g. Rails, Fedora, webauth, blacklight), and new tools to be adopted.
- - We talk with Managers, particularly concerning scheduling.
+ - We talk with Managers, particularly concerning scheduling and scope (creep).

 ## Institution Communication